Auckland Lad Attempts 1st Lap of N.Z. Coast on Foot

 By Paul Murray

-On day 173 of his epic attempt to walk the coastline of New Zealand, intrepid 19-year old traveller Brando Yelavich arrived at Rongo Backpackers & Gallery in Karamea at the top of the West Coast of the South Island.
+On day 173 of his epic attempt to walk the coastline of New Zealand, intrepid 19-year old traveller Brando Yelavich arrived at Rongo Dinner, Bed & Breakfast in Karamea at the top of the West Coast of the South Island.